-- The directors may only commingle if it advances the administration and management of each of the individual restricted funds; - The directors may allocate all gains, losses, income and expenses ratably on a fair and reasonable basis to the individual funds; - The directors must maintain detailed records relating to each individual fund; and - The directors must maintain detailed records relating to the combined fund.100
+- The directors may only commingle if it advances the administration and management of each of the individual restricted funds; - The directors may allocate all gains, losses, income and expenses rateably on a fair and reasonable basis to the individual funds; - The directors must maintain detailed records relating to each individual fund; and - The directors must maintain detailed records relating to the combined fund.111

 However, the NPO fundraising for a charitable purpose may not commingle any of its restricted charitable purpose funds with its general operating funds.
-Commingling restricted or special purpose funds with general funds of the NPO in contravention of the CAA regulations could expose the directors and officers of the NPO to allegations of breach of trust and could result in personal liability in the same way that directors and officers of a charity could be liable for misapplication of charitable property.
+Commingling restricted or special purpose funds with general funds of the NPO, which is in contravention of the CAA regulations, could expose the directors and officers of the NPO to allegations of breach of trust and could result in personal liability in the same way that directors and officers of a charity could be liable for misapplication of charitable property.

-The above-noted permission, though, to commingle restricted charitable purpose trust funds is only applicable to those entities included in section 1 of the CAA.
-Section 1(1) specifically refers to executors or trustees who have been vested under a will or "other instruments" in writing with real or personal property for charitable purposes.
-An "instrument in writing" for the purposes of the CAA does not include the by-laws of the NPO.101 However, the
+However, the above-noted permission to commingle restricted charitable purpose trust funds is only applicable to those entities included in section 1 of the CAA.
+Subsection 1(1) specifically refers to executors or trustees who have been vested under a will or "other instrument" in writing with real or personal property for charitable purposes.
+An "instrument in writing" for the purposes of the CAA does not include the by-laws of the NPO.112 However, the OPGT has informally taken the view that the requirements for an instrument in writing in the case where an NPO raises funds for a charity would include any agreement by the NPO to raise funds on behalf of the charity, or even an advertisement or brochure describing or promoting the fundraising event to the public.

-100 Charities Accounting Act, O Reg 4/01, s 3.
+111 Charities Accounting Act, O Reg 4/01, s 3.